A Colorado State Trooper has a direct impact in protecting life and serving Colorado's communities.

-CADET CAREER PATH - ALL COLORADO STATE PATROL TROOPERS MUST FIRST BECOME CADET INTERNS
+ALL COLORADO STATE PATROL TROOPERS MUST FIRST BECOME CADET INTERNS.

-- Investigate traffic accidents, auto thefts, livestock thefts, drug trafficking, and citizen complaints,
+- Investigate traffic crashes, auto thefts, livestock thefts, drug trafficking and citizen complaints,

-- Determine whether civil or criminal laws have been violated and learns the appropriate enforcement process,
+- Determine whether civil or criminal laws have been violated and learn the appropriate enforcement process,

 - Write reports mandated by Patrol policy and state and federal laws that document enforcement and investigative activities,